davecrab/VecturaKit/README.md

 # VecturaKitLite

 A lightweight Swift package providing a vector database implementation for use with pre-computed embeddings.
-This is a streamlined fork that focuses on storage and search capabilities without built-in embedding generation.
+This is a streamlined fork of [VecturaKit](https://github.com/rryam/VecturaKit) by [@rryam](https://github.com/rryam) that focuses on storage and search capabilities without built-in embedding generation.

+> **Looking for built-in embedding generation?** If you don't have or want to use an external embedding provider, check out the original [VecturaKit](https://github.com/rryam/VecturaKit) which includes support for swift-embeddings and MLX-based embedding generation.

 ## Overview